 What will be the U.S. domestic box office gross in the opening weekend for the next James Bond film No Time to Die?

 No Time to Die, starring Daniel Craig for the fifth time as James Bond, is the 25th installment in the Bond movie franchise (Economist, IMDB).
-The film is scheduled to be released domestically on 25 November (formerly 8 April) 2020, and the outcome will be determined with "Domestic Weekend" data for the weekend of 27-29 November (formerly 10-12 April) 2020 as reported by Box Office Mojo (BoxOfficeMojo).
+The outcome will be determined with "Domestic Weekend" data for the film's first full weekend (Friday to Sunday) as reported by Box Office Mojo (BoxOfficeMojo).
 The opening weekends for the last two Bond films totaled:

 Skyfall (2012): $88,364,714 (BoxOfficeMojo)